vg-robin/gutenberg/packages/dataviews/README.md

 ### `filterBy`

 Configuration of the filters.
+By default, fields have filtering enabled using the field's `Edit` function for user input.
+When `elements` are provided, the filter will use those as predefined options instead.
+Set to `false` to opt the field out of filtering entirely.

--   Type: `object`.
+-   Type: `object` | `boolean`.
 -   Optional.
--   Properties:
+-   If `false`, the field will not be available for filtering.
+-   If an object, it can have the following properties:
     -   `operators`: the list of operators supported by the field.
 See "operators" below.
 A filter will support the `isAny` and `isNone` multi-selection operators by default.
     -   `isPrimary`: boolean, optional.
 Indicates if the filter is primary.
 A primary filter is always visible and is not listed in the "Add filter" component, except for the list layout where it behaves like a secondary filter.